 Madison Eick (Managing Director) has been performing on screen since she was a child.
 Beginning with her role as Patrick Stewart's daughter in Star Trek: Generations, Madison quickly forged a successful career in the film and television business with appearances on such shows as Dr. Quinn, Medicine Woman, Boy Meets World, Stark Raving Mad, Touched by an Angel, ER, Angel and Everybody Hates Chris.
 One of Madison's career highlights involved her role as Tom Cruise and Nicole Kidman's daughter in Stanley Kubrick's final film, Eyes Wide Shut.
 Madison lived in London for two years during the shoot.

-Communications Coordinator for LACHSA.
+Marketing and Communications Coordinator for LACHSA.
 As the Managing Director of the Theatrical Education Group, Madison has proved instrumental in expanding the company and its programs.
 Under her leadership, the educational programs have significantly increased their outreach with the Summer Acting Camp and Shakespearience both doubling their attendance.
 Additionally, Madison co-founded the Summer Arts Conservatory at LACHSA and the Summer Film Camp which serves several hundred students every summer!